sUhAs1011/C3I/README.md

-# AI Powered Skill ap Analysis Reskilling For Employment Trends
+# AI Powered Skill Gap Analysis Reskilling For Employment Trends

 During my internship at the Centre of Cognitive Computing and Computational Intelligence (C3I) in the Summer of 2025, I designed and deployed an end-to-end career advisory system using dual-tower Deep Structured Semantic Models and ChromaDB achieving highly accurate job–course matching.